 Avoid any activities that involve heavy lifting or pulling.

-Some people find that sitz baths help ease post-surgical discomfort.
-A sitz bath involves soaking the anal area in a few inches of warm water several times a day.
+Some people find that sitz baths help ease postsurgical discomfort.
+A sitz bath involves soaking the anal area in a few inches of warm salt water several times a day.

-When you follow up with your doctor, he or she will probably recommend:
+When you follow up with your doctor, they’ll probably recommend:

 - making lifestyle changes, such as losing weight